Skip to content

 Battery health % Chromebooks with battery health below 50% / laptops with battery under 80

 Battery health is only available for devices whose agents report it.
-Desktops and devices without batteries won't have this field.
+Desktops and devices without batteries will not have this field.

 What you can search Example queries